-The remainder of this document is organized in three sections.
+The remainder of this paper is divided into three sections.
 The first describes the classical case of systemic risk in a banking-dominated financial system and provides some background information on the current workings of the international banking system.
 The second section focuses on issues that arise in market-oriented "panics" (for example, the October 1987 stock market crash) and again seeks to provide some relevant background information.
-The third section discusses the challenges in understanding the full nature of systemic risk posed by events of the last decade (for example, the Asian currency crises and 9/11 gridlock) as well as key ongoing trends in the financial markets generally.
-Significantly, this document is meant primarily to stimulate discussion of relevant issues at the conference; it is not intended to provide a comprehensive overview of the substantial economic literature on systemic risk and financial instability.
+The third section discusses the challenges in understanding the full nature of systemic risk posed by events of the last decade (for example, the Asian currency crises and 9/11 payments system disruptions) as well as key ongoing trends in the financial markets generally.
+Significantly, this paper is meant primarily to stimulate discussion of relevant issues at the conference; it is not intended to provide a comprehensive overview of the substantial economic literature on systemic risk and financial instability.